emmajanedrews/base-template/_posts/2013-09-13-8-questions-you-need-to-ask-before-hiring-a-listing-agent-part-2.md

 youtube_alternate_image:
 youtube_code: u0kvUb4rJmA
 ---

-{% include youtube.html %}
+{% include youtube.html %}Hello, everyone.
-Hello, everyone.
 When you decide to sell your home, you want an agent with a proven track record of getting the job done.
 In the last part of this two part video series I talk about the last four questions you should ask a listing agent before hiring them.

 Are you an area specialist?
 Is my house in the area you specialize in?